davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 4. **Writing a Tester (main)** Testing the correctness of your implementation takes a bit of effort.
 I would write a main function to create any number of threads, and each thread continuously puts/gets/dels 1000s of keys into the same shared hashmap.
 Use the `printmap()` function that I provided to print out the contents of the map after the threads join back up.

+   - You may want to figure out how to "control" the randomness your tests so that you can repeat the same test on a single-threaded version vs. a multi-threaded version and produce the same output.

    - You won't be graded on this, because I'll use my own tester.
-So, I'll leave it up to you on how to systematically test the correctness of your hashmap, but it should be rigorous.
+So, I'll leave it up to you on how to systematically test the correctness of your hashmap, but it should be rigorous and revealing.

 #### Example Output